-Everyone knows that Die Hard is the ultimate Christmas Day movie, but which ranks as the ultimate St. Patrick's Day film?
+Everyone knows that Die Hard is the ultimate Christmas Day movie, but what ranks as the ultimate St Patrick's Day film?

-The answer is something you might not expect: Harrison Ford's excellent big screen remake of The Fugitive.
+The answer is something you might not expect: Harrison Ford's The Fugitive.

 It's the only movie worth watching come March 17th and might rank as the ultimate St. Patrick's Day action movie.
 Here are just a few reasons why.